barlog-m/kotlin-js-webpack-example/README.md

 I could not find how do this from Kotlin.

 Fake Kotlin main function is in entry in order to prevent "optimization" kotlinApp module by DCE (dead code elimination) tool

-Work only with JDK 8, with JDK 9 it does not work.
-I could not find the reason.